apache/fury-site/docs/blog/fury_blazing_fast_multiple_language_serialization_framework.md

 by [Spark Tungsten](https://databricks.com/blog/2015/04/28/project-tungsten-bringing-spark-closer-to-bare-metal.html)
 and [Apache Arrow format](https://arrow.apache.org/docs/format/Columnar.html), which allows **random access and partial deserialization**.
-Currently, Java/Python/C++ versions have been implemented, allowing direct reading and writing on binary data to avoid all serialization overhead.
+Currently, Java/Python/C++ versions have been implemented, allowing direct reading and writing on binary data to avoid all serialization overhead, and can convert to arrow format automatically.

 <img alt="xlang serialization example" src="/row_format.png">
 This format is densely stored, byte aligned and cache-friendly, which enables faster read and write operations.
 By avoiding deserialization, it reduces Java GC pressure and Python overhead.
-Based on Python's dynamics, Fury's data structure implements special methods such as `getattr_/getitem/slice/etc.`, ensuring behavior consistency with Python dataclass/list/object, and users have no perception of this.
+Based on Python's dynamics, Fury's data structure implements special methods such as `getattr_/getitem/slice/etc.`, ensuring behavior consistency with Python dataclass/list/object, users have no perception of this.

 # Performance Comparison